osmcode/osmium-tool/man/osmium-add-locations-to-ways.md

 This command will not work on full history files.

+The command will work with negative IDs.
+The index types for positive IDs and negative IDs are set separately with the **\--index-type/-i** and **\--index-type-neg** options, respectively.

 This commands reads its input file(s) only once and writes its output file in one go so it can be streamed, ie. it can read from STDIN and write to STDOUT.